 Aleksandra is a Polish-born flautist and a laureate of many awards and prizes, including The Musicians’ Company Lambert Scholarship and The Countess of Munster Derek Butler Award.
 As a soloist, chamber and orchestral musician she has performed at some of Europe’s most famous concert halls including the Elbphilharmonie Hamburg, Konzerthaus Berlin and the Royal Albert Hall.

-Her musical training began at the age of seven in her hometown Szczecin, Poland.
-In 2010, she commenced her undergraduate degree in performance at the Royal Conservatoire of Scotland, where she studied flute with Alison Mitchell and Katherine Bryan and piccolo with Janet Richardson.
-She has worked with many Scottish ensembles and orchestras, including the Scottish Opera Orchestra and the BBC Scottish Symphony Orchestra Sinfonietta project which culminated in recording and broadcast of works by Stravinsky on BBC Radio Scotland.
-She was a member of an award-winning wind quintet Athenaeum Winds, a group that had been selected for the 2012-2014 Enterprise Music Scotland Residency and made appearances at many music festivals and venues, including Music in Tuscany, Cottiers’ Chamber Project, Westbourne and Skye Chamber Music.
+Her musical training had began at the age of seven and by the age of nine she received a City of Szczecin Artist Scholarship, the highest accolade in her region.
+After graduating from Feliks Nowowiejski School of Music in 2010 Aleksandra moved to Glasgow to commence her undergraduate studies with Alison Mitchell and Katherine Bryan at the Royal Conservatoire of Scotland.
+During her time in Scotland she took part in many ensemble and orchestral projects, including the BBC Scottish Symphony Orchestra Sinfonietta project which culminated in recording and broadcast of works by Stravinsky on BBC Radio Scotland and side-by-side project with Simon Bolivar Symphony Orchestra and Gustavo Dudamel.
+She was also a member of an award-winning wind quintet Athenaeum Winds, a group that had been selected for the 2012-2014 Enterprise Music Scotland Residency and made appearances at many festivals and venues, including Music in Tuscany, Cottiers’ Chamber Project, Westbourne and Skye Chamber Music.

 Musicians’ Company Award: RCM Lambert Scholarship 2014 & 2015